ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-ietf-dnsop-must-not-ecc-gost.md

 # Acknowledgments

-The authors appreciate the comments and suggestions from the following IETF participants in helping produce this document: Mark Andrews, Brian Dickson, Paul Wouters and the many members of the DNSOP working group that discussed this draft.
+The authors appreciate the comments and suggestions from the following IETF participants in helping produce this document: Mark Andrews, Steve Crocker, Brian Dickson, Russ Housely, Shumon Huque, Paul Hoffman, S Moonesamy, Peter Dickson, Peter Thomassen, Stefan Ubbink, Paul Wouters, Tim Wicinski,  and the many members of the DNSOP working group that discussed this draft.

 # Current algorithm usage levels